ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Default Value

-The number of CPUs in the host
+The number of logical cores

 ##### Attributes